enricoforti/enricoforti.github.io/index.md

 Enrico has performed research and taught MBA, Executive MBA, MSc, and undergraduate courses at leading business schools in the US, UK, EU, and China, including Columbia Business School, the UCL School of Management at University College London, the University of Bologna, and Peking University.

 He received a Ph.D. degree in Management with highest honours from the University of Bologna and was a visiting doctoral student at London Business School.
-Before moving to NYC, he was a full time faculty member in the Strategy & Entrepreneurship group at University College London, UCL School of Management.
+Before joining Manhattan College, he was a full-time faculty member in the Strategy & Entrepreneurship group at University College London, UCL School of Management and in 2017-2021 served as Chazen Visiting Associate Research Scholar at Columbia Business School.

 # Publications